Citizen Science – Monitoring Sky-Glow

 Hints and Suggestions

 First enjoy it – Make your sky monitoring part of a larger interest by learning about the sky.
 I would recommend visiting Earth and Sky.
 Also Sea and sky.
 Consider downloading a free planetarium program for your computer, such as Stellarium.
 The Central Arkansas Astronomical website has a section for New Observers.
-Support ANSA with a copy of Learn the Constellations, and of course, there are a world of apps for your smart phone.
+Support ANSA with a copy of Learn the Constellations, and of course, there is a world of apps for your smartphone.
 Take your time, the sky is a big subject.
 Just learn a little more as you go along.

 Wait until it is totally dark – There are actually three twilights, civil, nautical and astronomical.
 You can find out the time of each of these for a given location and date in several places on the internet, such as Time and Date.
 But, just waiting until at least an hour after sunset is simple and effective.

 Avoid the moon – The moon is a bright lady who hogs the sky stage when she is out.
 Even a sliver will impact your observation.
-Again, you can find lunar rise and set times on the Internet.
+Again, you can find the lunar rise and set times on the Internet.
 Globe at Night, makes it simple by designating the evenings during each month when observations should be made so as to avoid the moon.
 You will learn that the moon is absent from the sky at least part of the evening from about three or four days past full until about that past new.
-It is absent from the morning sky on the flipside of that period.
+It is absent from the morning sky on the flip side of that period.

-Dark-adapt – While not important for those metering the sky, visual observers need to know that their eyes are fully dark adapted.
+Dark-adapt – While not important for those metering the sky, visual observers need to know that their eyes are fully dark-adapted.
 The pupil adapts quickly to changes in lighting but the eye’s sensor system takes time – up to half an hour to fully adapt.
 Further, even a brief exposure to white light will reverse the process.
 So step away from direct sources of light, and use a red or amber flashlight, if need to read or write, and allow at least ten minutes for adaption or you will overestimate the skyglow.
 During that time explore the sky and enjoy – item 1 above.

 Sky Meters – Move away from nearby artificial sources of light that might directly impact your readings.
 With the Dark Sky Meter for iPhone, getting a good “dark” is critical to getting dependable results.
 You need to totally cover the camera lens on you iPhone.
 Take five consecutive exposures and estimate or calculate the average of the middle three – disregarding the highest and lowest – and then round to the nearest .1 of a magnitude.
 With the Unihedron meter, trash the first two readings and then take the five as described and report to the second decimal point.